-Curricula for Special Education (P-12 and Preschool/Early Childhood Licensure) (5153, 5152)
+Curricula for Special Education (P-12 Modified Special Education)

-A Bachelor of Science Degree in Education with a major in Special Education, with specialization in either Special Education Modified (P-12) (5153) or Special Education: Preschool/Early Childhood (5152), is offered for those students who complete the outlined program of study.
+A Bachelor of Science Degree in Education with a major in Special Education, (Modified P-12), is offered for those students who complete the outlined program of study listed below.
 The program includes clock hours of clinical laboratory experiences, directed observations, and limited participation in classroom settings, and a semester-long program of supervised student teaching.